Division B Events

 Life, Personal, and Social Science

-Anatomy and Physiology: Students learn about the human integumentary, skeletal, and muscular systems
+Anatomy and Physiology: Students learn about the respiratory, digestive, and immune system

 Disease Detectives: Students use investigative skills to scientifically study diseases, injuries, and health in populations or groups of people

-Ornithology: Students are assessed on their knowledge of North American Birds
+Forestry: Teams are assessed on their knowledge of trees

 Earth and Space Science

-Dynamic Planet: Teams compete in tasks related to physical and geological oceanography
+Dynamic Planet: Teams compete in tasks related to Earth's fresh waters

-Meteorology: Teams display their understanding of meteorological principles dealing with severe weather
+Meteorology: Teams display their understanding of meteorological principles that influence everyday weather

 Road Scholar: Participants answer interpretive questions using state highway maps, topographic maps, and other types of images